sarthak7awasthi/SeniorDesign/README.md

 ### Access the application
 Open your browser and navigate to the appropriate URL (e.g., http://localhost:5173) to access the application.

 ## Acknowledgments
 Thanks to our advisor, [Dr. Filippos Vokolos](https://drexel.edu/cci/about/directory/V/Vokolos-Filippos/), for his guidance and support throughout the project.
+We also extend our gratitude to Drexel University and the College of Computing & Informatics for providing the resources and environment necessary for this project.

+## Contributors
+- **[Hasan Shameer Muhammed](https://www.linkedin.com/in/hasansm/)**: Full-stack developer, focused on the implementation of core backend features, application styling, and end-to-end testing.
+- **[Sarthak Awasthi](https://www.linkedin.com/in/sarthak-awasthi-6107991a7/)**: Full-stack developer, focused on the implementation of core backend features, database integration, and integration testing.